mblue8nix/data_format_converter/README.md

 ```

  ## mongodb_connect_example.py
-This script was created as an example to connect to mongodb and load json to mongodb.
+This script was created as an example to connect to mongodb and load json to mongodb via python.

 #### Usage:
 ```shell